 Welcome to Hawaii

-Honolulu’s cultural offerings are altogether vast.
+Honolulu’s cultural offerings are vast.
 Polynesian culture is preserved and respected in locations such as the Bishop Museum and the Polynesian Cultural Center.
-Choral traditions are also undeniably strong throughout the island of Oahu.
+Choral traditions are strong throughout the island of Oahu as well.

-With a rich history and culture to explore and magnificent natural beauty to enjoy, your ensemble will love the “aloha spirit”.
-Enjoy a concert tour of Oahu.
-Bring your ensemble to experience all that Hawaii has to offer, as you share your music with local people.
+With a rich history and culture to explore and magnificent natural beauty to enjoy, your ensemble will love the “aloha spirit.”
+Embark on a concert tour of Oahu, and let yourself be immersed in all that Hawaii has to offer as you share your music with local people.

 Begin your first full day in Hawaii with a visit to the Bishop Museum, home to the world’s largest collection of Polynesian cultural and scientific artifacts.

-Next visit the ‘Iolani Palace, the official residence of Hawaii’s monarchy.
+Next, visit ‘Iolani Palace, the official residence of Hawaii’s monarchy.
 The estate has been meticulously restored to its former grandeur and has received designation as a National Historic Landmark.

 Tonight, enjoy dinner at a local restaurant before an evening workshop on hula, the iconic Hawaiian dance form.